Maria Kanellis: Return to Impact Wrestling (2022)

 At Hard To Kill, on January 8, 2022, Maria made her return to TNA, now known as Impact Wrestling, along with Mike Bennett, Matt Taven, PCO, and Vincent, where they attacked Eddie Edwards, Rich Swann, Willie Mack, Heath and Rhino.

 On October 8, 2022, it was announced that Bennett, Kanellis, Taven and Vincent had left Impact Wrestling.

+Women's Wrestling Army (2022–present)

+On April 14, 2022, Maria founded Women's Wrestling Army (WWA) in Chicago.
+Kanellis is the owner of the company alongside Bobby Cruise, a Ring of Honor (ROH) ring announcer.

-All Elite Wrestling (2022–present)
+All Elite Wrestling / Ring of Honor (2022–2025)

 Maria made her All Elite Wrestling (AEW) debut on the October 14, 2022, episode of Rampage, alongside Mike Bennett and Matt Taven, interrupting FTR and Shawn Spears' victory celebration.
+In 2023, Maria quietly left The Kingdom and began managing the team of Cole Karter and Griff Garrison in ROH, now the sister promotion of AEW.
+On January 31, 2025, Maria announced her departure from AEW.